 Mid-Life

-In mid-life, Alder turned his interests toward the field of psychiatry.
+It wasn't until mid-life that Alder turned his interests toward the field of psychiatry.
 In 1902, Sigmund Freud invited him to join a psychoanalytic discussion group.
 This group met each Wednesday in Freud's home and would eventually grow to become the Vienna Psychoanalytic Society.

-After serving as President of the group for a time, Adler left in part because of his disagreements with some of Freud's theories.
 While Adler had played a key role in the development of psychoanalysis, he was also one of the first major figures to break away to form his own school of thought.

 He was quick to point out that while he had been a colleague of Freud's, he was in no way a disciple of the famous Austrian psychoanalyst.
 In 1912, Alfred Adler founded the Society of Individual Psychology.